Black Bear Trail Flyer

 [From the Rutherford County News of March 24, 1927]

-Another update: Don Bailey later discovered an old (1936) postcard displaying a tinted vista of the Blue Ridge mountains along the Black Bear Trail.
-We've added it to our Odds and Ends collection.
+Another update: Don Bailey later discovered a 1936 postcard displaying a tinted vista of the Blue Ridge mountains along the Trail.